RickStrahl/BlogPosts/2019-04/Adventures-in-.NET-SDK-Installation-SDKs-not-Showing-Up/AdventuresInNetSdkInstallationSdksNotShowingUp.md

 So there are still some edge cases for 32 bit development and that's what those SDK exist for I suspect.

+> But... even if you are building 32 bit apps, according to [Rich Lander](https://twitter.com/runfaster2000) again, the **64 bit SDK can build for 32 bit runtimes** so even if you are building a 32 bit application you probably don't need a 32 bit SDK.

+All 64 bit, all day!

 ### Make it harder to install 32 bit
 So my fat fingered error was caused by being sloppy when picking the installer on the Web Page: